 View Events Differently

-Similar to reframing, you can also take time to view the events and situation you are dealing with somewhat differently then normal.
+Similar to reframing, you can also take time to view the events and the situation you are dealing with somewhat differently than normal.
 Often you will become frustrated because you continue to see things as you’ve always seen things.
 And seeing things the same way every time will frustrate you because you end up trapped within the limitations of your own mind.
 You’re unable to see beyond your habitual patterns of thinking, and this keeps you stuck and going nowhere fast.

 The moment frustration hits, you must immediately get yourself out of your mind and begin viewing the situation from a different perspective.
 For instance, instead of seeing things from your perspective, view things instead from a third person’s perspective.
-This person is looking-in at what is going on and making their own judgments about the situation.
+This person is looking in at what is going on and making their own judgments about the situation.
 Use this perspective to gain a wider understanding of what exactly is happening and what you could potentially do about it moving forward.

-Alternatively you could view things from the perspective of a specific person.
+Alternatively, you could view things from the perspective of a specific person.
 For instance, how about Albert Einstein, or Walt Disney, or Richard Branson?
 Ask yourself: